The 20 Best Infantile Neutropenia Doctors Near Me in Florida, US

 English

 Dr. Oshrine specializes in blood and marrow transplants as a pediatric hematologist/oncologist in the Johns Hopkins All Children’s Cancer & Blood Disorders Institute.
 His clinical focus is in the treatment of high-risk leukemias with blood and marrow transplantation, and his research focus is in immune recovery after transplant.
 He joined the hospital in 2014 after completing a fellowship in pediatric hematology/oncology at the Children’s Hospital of Philadelphia.
 He received the Excellence in Service & Professionalism Award in the 2018 Johns Hopkins Medicine Clinical Excellence Awards.
 Dr. Oshrine is rated as an Experienced provider by MediFind in the treatment of Infantile Neutropenia.
-His top areas of expertise are Chronic Graft Versus Host Disease (cGvHD), Severe Combined Immunodeficiency (SCID), Graft Versus Host Disease (GvHD), Bone Marrow Transplant, and Gastrostomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Severe Combined Immunodeficiency (SCID), Graft Versus Host Disease (GvHD), Juvenile Myelomonocytic Leukemia (JMML), Bone Marrow Transplant, and Gastrostomy.
+Dr. Oshrine is board certified in American Board Of Pediatrics.

 Experienced in Infantile Neutropenia